-It is imperative that all crime and suspicious activity be reported to the Campus Safety and Security Department accurately and promptly.
-By working together, the university community and local law enforcement agencies can reduce crime on campus.
-We encourage all campus members to report all crimes or other emergencies to the local law enforcement and then to the Campus Safety and Security Department.
+Timely and accurate reporting of all crimes and suspicious activities to the Campus Safety and Security Department is essential for maintaining a safe campus environment.
+By working in partnership with local law enforcement, the Viterbo community can help prevent and reduce crime.

+All members of the campus community are strongly encouraged to report any crimes or emergencies first to local law enforcement and then to the Campus Safety and Security Department.

-With the exception of confidential reports, all Viterbo incident reports involving students alleging sexual harassment (including sexual violence) are received by the Viterbo University Title IX Coordinator; the Director of Campus Safety and Security also receives these reports for Clery reporting purposes.
-All confidential incident reports are followed up upon by either the Title IX Coordinator or Student Life conduct administrators (depending on severity of the allegation) for potential judicial action as appropriate.
+Apart from confidential reports, all incidents involving students that include sexual harassment, sex-based discrimination, and sexual violence) are forwarded to the Viterbo University Title IX Coordinator.
+The Director of Campus Safety and Security also receives these reports to ensure compliance with the Clery Act reporting requirements.

+Non-confidential reports are followed up on by either the Title IX Coordinator or Student Life conduct administrators, depending on the nature and severity of the allegation, to determine if further judicial action is warranted.

-A person reporting a crime to Campus Safety has the right to report the crime to their local law enforcement agency by calling 911 or utilizing the local law enforcement agency non-emergency phone number listed in the chart below.
-Campus safety officers regularly discuss this option with the victim of a crime and will assist the victim with that process.
-Viterbo University does not have any officially recognized student organizations that have housing facilities on or off-campus.
-Campus Safety may be contacted about incidents occurring off-campus involving Viterbo students.
-There is no official La Crosse Police Department (LCPD) policy requiring such notification involving private property.
-Students in these cases may be subject to arrest by LCPD and university disciplinary proceedings through the Office of Student Life.
+Anyone reporting a crime to Campus Safety has the right to also report it directly to local law enforcement by calling 911 or using the non-emergency number listed in the contact chart below.
+Campus Safety Officers regularly inform victims of this option and will assist them in contacting law enforcement if requested.

+Viterbo University does not have any officially recognized student organizations with housing facilities either on or off campus.
+However, Campus Safety may still be notified of off-campus incidents involving Viterbo students.
+While the La Crosse Police Department (LCPD) is not required to report incidents on private property to the university, such situations may still result in police action and/or university disciplinary proceedings through the Office of Student Life.